Your most frequently asked questions

 Teragren partner Resource Fiber is exploring opportunities to grow bamboo domestically in the future.
 To learn more about their efforts, visit their website.

 We appreciate the trust you have placed in us to provide only the highest quality products, and we take our customers’ health and well-being very seriously.
 For over 20 years, Teragren has been committed to designing and manufacturing bamboo products that are healthy for the home and the environment.
-In that vein, all Teragren flooring products are tested and certified to the California 01350 standard for indoor air quality, the most stringent indoor air quality standard in the world, and are CARB Phase II compliant.
-Our panels and veneer are tested to the SCS Gold standard for indoor air quality.
+In that vein, all Teragren flooring products are tested and certified to the California 01350 standard for indoor air quality, the most stringent indoor air quality standard in the world, and are TSCA Title VI Compliant.

 Our products are tested through a US-based independent, third-party ISO/IEC17025 accredited laboratory specializing in the analysis of organic chemicals emitted by and contained in building products.
-All Teragren flooring products comply with California standard 01350 for indoor air quality, and are CARB Phase II compliant – emitting significantly less formaldehyde than allowed by the CARB standard.
+All Teragren flooring products comply with California standard 01350 for indoor air quality, and are TSCA Title VI Compliant – emitting significantly less formaldehyde than allowed by the EPA standard.

 If you have any additional questions or concerns, or would like to view original testing data for any of our products, please contact us.